Connect with us

 Octopus Energy to take on nearly two million customers in Shell deal | Personal Finance | Finance

-Octopus Energy Group has signed a deal to buy Shell Energy in the UK and Germany, taking on nearly two million new home energy and broadband customers.
+Octopus Energy Group has signed a deal to buy Shell Energy in the UK and Germany, taking on nearly two million new home and customers.

 The move comes after a competitive process run by Shell and will grow challenger energy supplier Octopus to nearly 6.5 million household customers in the UK and almost 300,000 in Germany.